Triton Pro Fishing Kayak Package - Bora Bora [Brisbane-Coorparoo]

-- It comes with Aluminium seats as standard
+- Comes with the Orca aluminium seats as standard

-- It comes with three hull entry points that allow easy access to the hull for storage and helps with wiring electronics.
+- Three hull entry points that allow easy access to the hull for storage and helps with wiring electronics.

-- It has an open deck design so there is plenty of storage and leg space.
+- Open deck design so there is plenty of storage and leg space.